rollmeister/bitcoinle-core-armv8/README.md

 ./configure --disable-tests --disable-bench
 for configure step

-bitcoinle-miner will crash.
+bitcoinle-miner may crash.
 Used a bash script to restart it...

 until ~/PATHTOBINARY/./bitcoinle-miner > bitcoinleminer.log; do
     echo "Server 'myserver' crashed with exit code $?.
 Respawning.." >&2